sshyran/alpine-cloud-images/profiles/README.md

 than installed packages.

 Set `ami_encrypt` to "true" to create an encrypted AMI image.
 Launching images from an encrypted AMI results in an encrypted EBS root volume.
+Please note that if your AMI is encrypted, only the owning account will be able to use it.

+_*NOTE*: The following funcitonality that is currently not operational -- it is pending completion and integration of a new release tool.
+In the meantime, you will have to manually copy AMIs from the build region to other regions._

 To copy newly built AMIs to regions other than the `build_region` region, set `ami_regions`.
 This variable is a *hash*, which allows for finer control over